• Home

 How to reheat spinach casserole?

-This creamy casserole reheats beautifully!
+This creamy casserole with spinach reheats beautifully!
 You can bake the dish a day ahead of time and reheat it when you are ready to serve.
 Or, you can store the leftovers for easy weeknight dinners!

 • Oven (recommended method): Remove the casserole from the refrigerator and let it sit out on the counter while you preheat an oven to 350°F. Loosely tent the top of the dish with foil and bake for 20-30 minutes, or until warm throughout.